 For an overview of Johnna Keller’s architecture work, visit hir LinkedIn page.

-Johnna has presented at numerous venues, including AIA National; the “Disability, Arts, Health” conference in Bergen, Norway; and invited talks at universities including UCal-Berkeley and the University of Minnesota.
+Johnna has presented at numerous venues, including AIA Conference on Architecture; Living Future; the “Disability, Arts, Health” conference in Bergen, Norway; and invited talks at universities including the University of Minnesota, School of the Art Institute of Chicago, and Middlebury College.
 Below are the materials from several of these presentations.

 - Slides: “Sustainable Design Strategies and the Future of Accessibility.”
 (Format: PDF)